 The following rules apply specifically to the Treasure Coast Senior Softball Association (TCSSA) and supersede any applicable American Softball Association (ASA) or Senior Softball USA (SSUSA) men's slow pitch softball rules.

-The TCSSA is for senior softball players within the Treasure Coast area.
+THE ASSOCIATION: The Association is for senior softball players within the Treasure Coast area.
 All players must be 60 years of age or older by December 31st of the playing year.
-It shall be governed by the Association's Board of Directors and committee members adhering to the TCSSA By-Laws and incorporation papers filed with the State of Florida.
+It shall be governed by the Association Officers and Committee members adhering to the Association By-Laws and Association Incorporation papers filed with the State of Florida.

-1. GAMES:

-Regular season games are generally played January, February, March on Mondays & Thursdays.
-Pickup games are played throughout the spring, summer, and fall.
+- 1. GAMES: Regular Season games are generally played January, February, March on Mondays & Thursdays.
+Pickup games are played throughout spring, summer, and fall.
 All games are played on the three fields at Langford Park near Jensen Beach.
 During the regular season, there will be (2) six inning games played on Mondays and Thursdays.
-There will be a maximum 10 minute break between games, and managers may elect to start the second game immediately after the first game.
+There will be a maximum 10 minute break between games, and managers may elect to start the second game immediately after the first game. - 2.STARTING TIMES: All games will begin promptly at 9:30 AM.

-2. STARTING TIMES:

-All games will begin promptly at 9:30 AM.
 Forfeit time will be 9:45 AM.
 Any team with less the nine (9) players on the field by 9:45 AM will forfeit the game(s) for that playing day.
 A team with nine (9) or more players may not forfeit a game.
-Teams may mutually agree to play the game by adding players, etc, although the official game is over after the forfeiture.

-3.PLAYER RULES:

-The number of teams and the number of players on each team will be determine by the Board of Directors after the registration deadline.
-Players will have been selected to teams through a draft process by Team Managers each November/December.
+Teams may mutually agree to play the game by adding players, etc ,although the official game is over after the forfeiture. - 3.PLAYER RULES: Six teams will consist of 15-18 players.
+(All eligible applicant players will be drafted and some teams may have more players than others on their roster).
+All players will have been selected to teams through a draft process by Team Managers each December.
 All players must undergo a rating process prior to the draft to be eligible for play.
 The rating process will be managed and coordinated by TCSSA Board Members.
-All players must submit an application, be evaluated, drafted or placed in a "player pool."
-No players will be added to teams after the draft is held, no exceptions.
-Managers may play up to thirteen (13) defensive players.
+Managers may play up to fourteen (14) defensive players.
 All players present must play a minimum of three (3) innings in each game unless they request to play less (subject to manager approval).
-All players shall take their turn at bat, but are required to play in the field as described above.
-Prior to the game each manager will notify the opposing manager of his alternate players if he has more than thirteen (13) players present and available to play.
-If each player present that does not play in at least three innings in a given game and/ or is not allowed to take his turn batting, the team violating this rule will forfeit the game.
-If a player refuses to bat during a game, he is declared "out" when it is that player's turn to bat.
+All players will be given their turn at bat, but are required to play in the field as described above.

+Prior to the game each manager will notify the opposing manager of his alternate players if he has more than fourteen(14) players present and available to play.